 Sunny Point Cafe: Expect a wait at this popular breakfast and lunch restaurant in West Asheville.
 (626 Haywood Rd.)

 Hole Doughnuts: Order handmade doughnuts online, then stand outside the West Asheville shop and wait for an employee to holler your name.
 If Laurie is working, expect a big cheer once you get your order.
 (168 Haywood Rd.)

 Chai Pani: I once ate at Chai Pani three times in one day.
-The Indian street food restaurant is opening a sister concept in Optimist Hall later this year, and I. Can’t.
-Wait.
+The Indian street food restaurant, which was named one of the New York Times 50 stand-out restaurants this year, also opened a sister concept in Optimist Hall called Botiwalla.
 (22 Battery Park Ave.)